pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 }
 ```

-Now it's time to invoke our function like this:
+Now, invoke your function like this:

 ```swift
 example()
 ```

-Compile and you'll confirm that Xcode didn't show any kind of warning this time.
-But what if we want to use the value returned?
+Compile and you'll verify that Xcode didn't show any kind of warning this time.
+But what if you want to use the value returned?

 ```swift
 var value = example()